djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant Automation (Optional)

 When Home Assistant Restarts (Not Reload), it only restarts Home Assistant itself, all Add-ons remain running which could lead to some entities display an `Unknown` status.
 This status will update on the next change but for Alarm sensors that is not acceptable.
-A workaround to the problem is to restart the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools`.
+A workaround to the problem is to restart the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools` -> `YAML` -> `YAML configuration reloading`.

 First you need to enable this hidden entity created by the `Home Assistant Supervisor`.